Institute for Fiscal Studies

-The Institute for Fiscal Studies (IFS) is an economic research institute based in London, United Kingdom, which specialises in UK taxation and public policy.
+The Institute for Fiscal Studies (IFS) is an independent economic research institute based in London, United Kingdom, which specialises in UK taxation and public policy.
 It produces both academic and policy-related findings.

-The institute's aim is to "advance education for the benefit of the public by promoting on a non-political basis the study and discussion of and the exchange and dissemination of information and knowledge concerning national economic and social effects and influences of existing taxes and proposed changes in fiscal systems."
+The institute's stated aim is "to provide top quality economic analysis independent of government, political party or any other vested interest.
+Our goal is to promote effective economic and social policies by understanding better their impact on individuals, families, businesses and the government's finances."

-It is located in the Bloomsbury area of Central London close to the British Museum and University College London (UCL).
+Its offices are in the Bloomsbury area of Central London close to the British Museum and University College London.

 History

 The institute was founded in response to the passing of the Finance Act 1965, by four financial professionals: a banker and later Conservative Party politician (Will Hopper), an investment trust manager (Bob Buist), a stockbroker (Nils Taube), and a tax consultant (John Chown).
 In 1964, the then Chancellor of the Exchequer James Callaghan had made a speech announcing his intentions to make changes to the tax system, including the introduction of a capital gains tax and a corporation tax.
 The group felt that the proposals were "half-baked".
 Nils Taube had commissioned John Chown to prepare a professional analysis of the speech and its effect on share prices.
 Chown described what he thought the impact of the proposals would be if implemented but also treated the exercise as a "reductio ad absurdum" and suggested that "the government and its advisers had three or four months for second thoughts and, recognising some of the dire consequences, would modify their original proposals."
 The chancellor did not change his mind.
 This led to further discussion among the group about their views on tax reform and the budget process.
 In Chown's words, the group wanted to ensure that "never again should a government, regardless of its political colour and intentions, introduce far-reaching tax legislation without the benefit of deep and thorough analysis of second- and third-order effects."

 In 1967 a brainstorming weekend took place at The Bell, Aston Clinton.
 In the same year, the group published A Charter for the Taxpayer with proposals for tax changes in The Times, and Jeremy Skinner and Halmer Hudson joined the group.
-Will Hopper has recalled that the idea of a research institute did not take shape until some time later at a dinner which was attended by Bob Buist, John Chown, Nils Taube and himself on 30 July 1968 at the Stella Alpina restaurant, 32 North Audley Street, London, at which a decision was made to found the institute.
+Will Hopper has stated that the idea of a research institute did not take shape until some time later at a dinner which was attended by Bob Buist, John Chown, Nils Taube and himself on 30 July 1968 at the Stella Alpina restaurant, 32 North Audley Street, London, at which a decision was made to found the institute.
 Will Hopper proposed the name 'Institute for Fiscal Studies'.
 'Fiscal' was selected rather than just 'tax' "because we wished to include the other side of fisc.
 You cannot discuss the economic impact of taxation without looking at expenditure and the balance between the two."
 The institute was formally incorporated on 21 May 1969.